Assignments

 - Extra Credit: Explain what the following text-to-image Generative AI products do.

 - Test out.
-Microsoft Image Creator
+Dall-e2 or Microsoft Image Creator

 - Example Style Transfer:

-Midterm: (due Monday April 22, 2024)
+Midterm: (due Monday May 2, 2025)

 Instructions: This is a take-home midterm.
 Your work is to be completed individually.
 You may use your book, Google, and questions can be asked of the instructor.
-You are not to share code with others in the class.
+You are not to share your code with others in the class.

 - Explain what a Convolutional Neural Network is in words.
 How does a convnet compare to the traditional feedforward neural network?

 - Run the code from the book, A Computational Approach to Statistical Learning, from Chapter 8 casl Chapter 8.
 This example is related to the EMNIST dataset.
 Read the sample chapter Chapter 8.
 Use Meld to merge the changes from ver01 into ver02 of the R Notebook.
 Your assignment is to run the code in ver02 and write clear explanations above each R code chunk.
 Be sure to explain what a Feed-forward Neural Network is and what the Convolutional layers are.
+Explain each chunk of code in your Notebook and explain results of your code.

-Question 5:
+Question 4:

 - R Project: Midterm.zip Updated, please download again.